Chinese vs Mandarin 🤔 What’s the Truth?

 ---|---|---|

-Mandarin | Nationwide but primarily in the north and south west | Beijing Dialect |
+Mandarin | Nationwide but primarily in the north and southwest | Beijing Dialect |

 Wu | Jiangsu and Anhui Provinces | Shanghainese |